Bosnia and Herzegovina

 The KFOR was one of the largest Norwegian military contributions for several decades.
 At the most, around 1,400 Norwegian soldiers participated in KFOR.

-Today, Norway has three officers at the KFOR Headquarters in the Kosovar capital Pristina.
+Today, Norway has two officers at the KFOR Headquarters in Pristina, the capital of Kosovo.